antrea-io/antrea/docs/prometheus-integration.md

 - **antrea_agent_networkpolicy_count:** Number of NetworkPolicies on local Node which are managed by the Antrea Agent.
 - **antrea_agent_ovs_flow_count:** Flow count for each OVS flow table.
-The TableID is used as a label.
+The TableID and TableName are used as labels.
 - **antrea_agent_ovs_flow_ops_count:** Number of OVS flow operations, partitioned by operation type (add, modify and delete).
 - **antrea_agent_ovs_flow_ops_error_count:** Number of OVS flow operation